Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Software Interrupt / softirq
   Software interrupt handler. in_hardirq() returns false;
   in_softirq() returns true.
-Tasklets and softirqs both fall into the category of 'software interrupts'.
+Tasklets and softirqs both fall into the woke category of 'software interrupts'.

   Strictly speaking a softirq is one of up to 32 enumerated software interrupts which can run on multiple CPUs at once.
 Sometimes used to